semgrep/semgrep-docs/docs/semgrep-app/dashboard.md

 ## Filtering through findings from projects

 The Dashboard displays data from scans for **all of the organization's projects** by default.
-You can select one or a few projects to filter the dashboard widgets to only reflect scans from selected projects.
+Select one or a few projects to filter the dashboard widgets to only reflect scans from selected projects.
 Selecting a few projects gives you a more targeted view of those projects' security posture.

 To change the projects filter: